ozkary/ozkary.github.io/dep-book/chapters/04-about.md

 By the end, you won't just be a data enthusiast; you'll become familiar with the technologies and process to be a data engineer, equipped to conquer similar challenges with confidence.
 This book isn't just about learning tools; it's about understanding the the data engineering process.
 You'll learn how cloud engineers, DevOps specialists, data analysts, SQL and Python developers weave their magic together to transform raw data into actionable insights.
 This holistic perspective empowers you to collaborate effectively and navigate the data landscape with ease.

-> Remember, process guides, practice refines, and learning never ends.
+> This book is about HI (Human Intelligence) using our expertise and experience &#x1F60A;